Rewriting project history for fun and profit

 .git folder: This is where the history is stored and will usually only be accessed using "git" commands.

-build, debug, dist folders: These are where compiled code and intermediate files go, and should be excluded
+build, debug, dist folders: These are where compiled code and intermediate files go, and should be excluded from the repository

 nbproject: This contains two files that are needed to reconstruct the project's configuration: configurations.xml and project.xml.
 It also contains a significant number of generated files that are usually excluded, and the "private" subfolder containing machine-specific configuration.